The 5 Best Hoka Shoes for Nursing

 The early-stage Meta Rockers found within each pair ensure there’s little height differential between your heel contacts with the ground versus landing on your toes (maintaining good form).
 These high-quality shoes come in nine different color combinations and range from size 5 to 11.

-You’ll find a variety for every type, such as half sizing or wide widths options – all with full compression EVA foam midsoles that offer better comfort while also providing support during activity!
+You’ll find a variety for every type, such as half sizing or wide widths options – all with full compression EVA foam midsoles that offer better comfort while providing support during activity!

 The company placed high abrasion rubber outsole, which gives great traction properties to it!
 The main downside of these shoes is that they may not provide extra arch support if you have high arches due to their standard arch support design.
-If you want to keep your Hoka shoes clean check this out.

 What should nurses know about their Hoka shoes?